Computex: Opening of the New Exhibition Hall

 After the show return to pure foreign sales route, it triggered a hotel reservation boom.
 After which, several companies start to search for a better negotiation environment in the neighborhood.
 Thus setting their eyes on the Grand Hyatt Taipei close by, which offered a good place with a decently low rental fee.
 And that caused the effect that due to company rental, the Grand Hyatt Taipei always run out of rooms during the expo period.

 In 1995, the Taipei International Convention Center officially became part of the expo ground.
 This enticed some international companies such as Intel to join the expo.
 On top of that, due to the floor distribution, some large-scale seminars also transferred their display into the exhibition.
 Furthermore, the sponsoring group gathers the companies that have great potentials to display their product in the same floor in order to improve their impressions.
 Then, in 2000, after the Taipei World Trade 2nd Exhibition Hall joined the expo, major motherboard-producing companies continued to join the expo.
 And in 2002, the sponsors released several stands to semiconductor foundries.

 But in 2003, due to the worldwide panic on SARS, the expo was on the fringe of canceling.
 Yet, following the agreement of the company, sponsor and medias, the expo was delayed to September, in sync to the completion of the A21 Exhibition Hall (Taipei World Trade 3rd Exhibition Hall).
 Along with the work that allows the participating companies to transfer to the new Exhibition Hall, there was the shrink in the crowd from the CeBIT Asia previously.
 That which caused the number of people coming to this expo to increase dramatically.
 And it is from then on, after 2004, the tradition of having all four exhibition halls (1st, 2nd, 3rd Taipei World Trade Exhibition Hall, and the Taipei International Convention Center) to open simultaneously, raising the Computex Taipei to become the 2nd largest computer and technology fairs in the world.

 Expo outside of expo continued

 Even though after 1995, new exhibition halls opens up and extending the expo display grounds, companies will still consider using the nearby shopping malls and hotels for better negotiation space.
-Now, other than the Grand Hyatt Taipei, companies are known to rent the openings around New York New York (NYNY) Shopping Center and Vie Show Cinemas for their activities.
+Now, other than the Grand Hyatt Taipei, companies are known to rent the openings around New York New York (NYNY) Shopping Center and Vieshow Cinemas for their activities.
 This allows the crowds unable to enter the expo to be able to absorb new information about the products been displayed inside the expo.
 Sometimes companies even reserved whole cafe and/or fast food restaurants so the buyers are able to take a break in them.